 Driving in Puerto Rico

 If you are interested in driving around the island visiting places of interest and plan using the Toll roads, we strongly suggest renting/activating the AutoExpreso Tag from the car rental agency.
-Currently RT 52, RT 66 and RT 53 are "changeless", and RT 20 and a few others are all slated to go "changeless" at some point in the near future.
-If your car has an AutoExpreso tag on the window, you will get charged automatically at any toll, even if you use the "cash" lanes.
-If you denied the tag on your contract and you use a toll road, the car agencies usually penalize you with a hefty fee.
+Currently RT 52, RT 66, RT 22, RT 5, RT 20 and RT 53 and are "changeless" (no place toll bucket to through change into and go…must go to the Movilcash lane (if there is one)), and the end part of RT 66 and parts of RT 22, Rt 5 and the Moscoso Bridge ONLY accept Autoexpreso...no way to pay cash/Movilcash at all.
+If your car has an AutoExpreso tag on the window, you will get charged automatically at any toll (except if you find one that takes “C” Cash), even if you use the "Movilcash R+" lanes.
+If you declined the tag on your contract and you use these toll roads, the car agencies usually penalize you with a hefty fee.
 Make your vacation easier and activate the tag when you get your rental!

 Welcome to Puerto Rico!
 Now that you are here — it is time to explore.
 Puerto Rico is a relatively large island — 35 miles wide by 100 mile long — compared to other Caribbean islands.
 And, there is so much to do and see.